vesuxyz/docs/docs/explore/vesu-basics.md

 ![Vesu Markets](images/markets.png)

 For example, the image above highlights different markets for ETH liquidity which can be supplied and borrowed in different pools.
 Each of those pools exposes its own (risk) characteristics resulting in different supply-demand dynamics across markets.

+A list of all active Vesu markets can be found on the [Markets page](https://vesu.xyz/markets).

 ### Interest Rates